goteamwave/api-doc/source/includes/pm/pm-project.md

 resource_url (*url string*)| project access url last_updated (*date string*)| Last updated time of the project owner_name (*string*)| Project’s organization Name creating (*boolean*)| status whether the project is still creating by the celery or not.
-If it is still creating , the status is True else false
+If it is still creating, the status is True else false